 Managers need to be aware of these morale-draining shirkers so they can address their behavior before it affects their team’s projects.

-How monitoring tools improve productivity
+How computer tracking software improve productivity

 The COVID-19 pandemic presented an urgent need for many businesses to provide work-from-home accommodations for their employees.